 Workout around five times a week.
 An example of a good weekly plan would be two swimming practices, two biking plus running workouts, and one long bike ride.
 Don't strain your muscles too much.
 Start slowly and focus on the technique more than speed.

-🚴♀️ Most of us learnt how to ride a bike when we were children.
-What we weren't taught though is how to pedal to win a race.
+🚴♀️ Most of us learned how to ride a bike when we were children.
+What we weren't taught, though, is how to pedal to win a race.
 By learning pedaling techniques, you will save a lot of strength during the triathlon.
 And, believe me, you will need it for running.

 🏃♂️ Running seems as the most 'no skills required' activity.
 In reality, running is the hardest part of the triathlon.
 Without leg muscle endurance and core strength you won't make it to the finish line.
 Start with lots of low intensity training.
 Slowly increase the distance with a few high intensity runs here and there.
 Also, learn how to land your feet properly.